HAMED-KHODJA-ABDELHAK/OldProjects/mpi_cluster/README.md

 a3: An attempted implementation of floyd's all pairs, didn't finish it though.
     The serial version works, but the cluster one doesn't and needs work.
     I started a little too late on this.

+Other folders are largely irrelevant, they were just scratch code for the main work.